Use these proven marketing techniques to attract more homebuyers seeking mortgages

 As a result, mortgage brokers need to be more proactive in marketing and business development than ever before.
 You probably know you can’t rely on referrals and other word-of-mouth techniques as the sole means to attract clients.
 You won’t survive.

-Even prospects who’ve been referred by a friend or one of your existing clients are likely to look at your website first before picking up the phone and calling you for an appointment.
+Even borrowers who’ve been referred by a friend or one of your existing clients are likely to look at your website first before picking up the phone and calling you for an appointment.
 If they don’t like what they see, you’ll never have an opportunity to win their business.
 So you want to get it right.

 Take a look at your current website (assuming you have one) and ask yourself these five questions: